jimhigson/oboe.js/writing/main/5_Implementation.md

 ----------------------------

 ![**The test pyramid**.
-Much testing is done on the low-level components of the system, less on the component level, and less still on a whole-system level. \label{testpyramid}](images/testPyramid.png)
+Much testing is done on the low-level components of the system, less on their composed behaviours, and less still on a whole-system level. \label{testpyramid}](images/testPyramid.png)

-80% of the code written for this project is test specifications.
-Because the correct behaviour of a composition requires the correct behaviour of its components units, the majority of the specifications are *unit tests*.
-The general style of a unit test is to plug the item under test into a mock event bus and check that when it receives input events, the expected output events are consequently published.
+80% of the code written for this project is test specification.
+Because the correct behaviour of a composition requires the correct behaviour of its components, the majority are *unit tests*.
+The general style of a unit test is to plug the item under test into a mock event bus and check that when it receives input events the expected output events are consequently published.

-The *Component tests* step back from examining individual components to a position where their emergent behaviour in composition can be examined.
-Because the composition is quite simple there are much fewer component tests than unit tests.
-By examining the behaviour of the library through the public API the component tests do not take account of how the composition is drawn.
-The exception is that the is faked which requires the streamingXhr component to be switched for a stub.
+The *Component tests* step back from examining individual components to a position where their behaviour as a composition may be examined.
+Because the compositions are quite simple there are fewer component tests than unit tests.
+The component tests do not take account of *how* the composition is drawn and predominantly examine the behaviour of the library through its public API.
+One exception is that the streamingXHR component is switched for a stub so that http traffic can be simulated.

 At the apex of the test pyramid are a small number of *integration tests*.
-These verify Oboe as a black box without any knowledge of, or access to the internals, using only the APIs which are exposed to application programmers.
+These verify Oboe as a black box without any knowledge of, or access to, the internals, using the same API as is exposed to application programmers.
 These tests are the most expensive to write but a small number are necessary in order to verify that Oboe works correctly end-to-end.
-Without access to the internals http traffic XHRs cannot be stubbed so before these specs can be checked a test REST service is created.
-This test service is written using Node and returns known content progressively according to known timings, somewhat emulating a slow internet connection.
+Without access to the internals http traffic cannot be faked so before these tests can be performed a corresponding REST service is started.
+This test service is written using Node and returns known content progressively according to predefined timings, somewhat emulating a slow internet connection.
 The integration tests particularly verify behaviours where platform differences could cause inconsistencies.
 For example, the test url `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of two per second.
-Oboe registers a JSONPath selector for the numbers against a callback that aborts the http request on seeing `5`.
-The correct behaviour is to get no callback for the sixth, even when running on platforms lacking support for XHR2 where all ten will have already been downloaded.
+The test registers a JSONPath selector that matches the numbers against a callback that aborts the http request on seeing the fifth.
+The correct behaviour is to get no sixth callback, even when running on a platform lacking support for XHR2 and all ten will have already been downloaded.

-Confidently black box testing a stateful unit is difficult.
+Confidently black-box testing a stateful unit is difficult.
 Because of side-effects and hidden state we do not know if the same call will later give a different behaviour.
-Building up the parse result from SAX events is a fairly complex process which cannot be done efficiently in Javascript without storing some state.
-The state is stored in a simple state-storing unit.
-The intricate logic may then be separately expressed as functions without side effects which transition between one state and the next and this part separately tested without having to double-guess the internals of the unit.
-Although proof of correctness is undecidable, whichever results the functions give while under test, uninfluenced by state I can be confident that they will continue to give in response to future similar events.
-The separate unit holding the parse result has exactly one responsibility and is trivial to test.
-This approach slightly breaks with the object oriented principle of encapsulation by not hiding state behind the logic which acts on it but I feel the departure is justified by a more testable codebase.
+Building up the parse result from SAX events is a fairly complex process which cannot be implemented efficiently as stateless Javascript.
+To promote testability the state is delegated to a simple state-storing unit.
+The intricate logic may then be expressed as a separately tested set of side-effect free functions which transition between one state and the next.
+Although proof of correctness is impossible, for whichever results the functions give while under test, uninfluenced by state I can be confident that they will always yield the same response given the same future events.
+The separate unit maintaining the state has exactly one responsibility, to hold the parse result between function calls, and is trivial to test.
+This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but I feel that the departure is justified by the more testable codebase.

 To enhance testability Oboe has also embraced dependency injection.
 Components do not instantiate their dependencies